digitalmacgyver/vedit/README.rst

-However, there is nothing in the package that is special, and no Python dependencies other than a Python 2.7 interpreter with the standard library, you can just download this repository and put the ``vedit`` directory in your Python path.
+However, there is nothing in the package that is special, and no Python dependencies other than a Python 2.7 interpreter with the standard library, you can just download from the project GitHub repository and put the ``vedit`` directory in your Python path.

 Before You Begin
 ================================================================================